hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 note:

-So to summarise: almost all pattern matching features are made available for records first.
+So to summarise: almost all pattern matching features are available for records first.
+The same holds true for using var patterns, they are currently only supported for records.
 With the intent to extend the support to arbitrary classes later.
 Hanno will get into that in more detail later on.